 Recipe Roundup: Herbes de Provence Olive Oil

-Herbes de Provence is a term use for the mixture of a collection of herbs that all work well together, with the basic recipe being a combination of basil, fennel, marjoram, parsley, rosemary, tarragon, and thyme.
+Herbes de Provence is a term use for the mixture of a collection of herbs that all work well together, with the basic recipe being a combination of lavender, rosemary, savory, thyme and bay leaf.
 This oil works well with poultry and pork, as well as winter squashes.
 It is also nice when paired with fruity balsamics, such as cranberry pear, as you’ll see in some of the recipe suggestions that follow:

 Chicken Paillards with Navel Orange Pan Sauce

 The saltiness from the Parmigiano Reggiano paired with the bright citrus from the Navel oranges creates a deliciously elegant yet simple, savory dish.
 The sweeter the orange, the better — now is the time to get some outstanding locally grown oranges.
 Adapted from Eating Well.
 Serves 2 to 4.

 - 2 chicken breasts, about 1.25 to 1.5 lbs. total

 - Salt and pepper, to taste

 - 3/4 to 1 cup freshly grated Parmigiano Reggiano cheese

 - 2 Tbsp Sigona’s Herbes de Provence Fresh Press Extra Virgin Olive Oil